PdxCodeGuild/20170724-FullStack-Night/2 - HTML + CSS + Javascript/labs/lab04-guess_the_number.md

 Keep track of their previous guesses, if they repeat a number, indicate that to the user.

+Also display higher/lower (and closer/further if you want)

 ## Version 3

 Using Javascript, automatically generate a button for each number that can be guessed.
 When a user clicks a button, check if they're correct.
 When the user runs out of guesses or guesses correctly, disable everything, and give them the option to start over.